named-data/StateVectorSync/Specification.md

 - Node `A` publishes new publication and increments seq number.
 - `A` sends Sync Interests with `[A=11, B=15, C=25]`.
 - `B` and `C` receive Sync Interest and update their local states accordingly.
-- _Consistent state is re-established_
+- _Consistent state is re-established._

 ### 5.2 State Sync - Example with packet loss